 In Revelation 20:1-3, it is clear that the key to the abyss is held by a holy angel and not by Satan, since the angel grabs Satan and throws him into the abyss.
 No servant of Satan, that is, no demon or evil angel would throw his leader – Satan – into the abyss.
 Here is Revelation 20:1-3,

-Now we shall ask, “Is the star in Revelation 9:1-2 Satan?”
+Now we ask, “Is the star in Revelation 9:1-2 Satan?”
 The answer is suggested by the fact that Revelation 9:1 says that the star “had fallen” from heaven.
-The phrase “had fallen” is the English translation of the perfect participle form of the Greek verb pinto.
+The phrase “had fallen” is the English translation of the perfect participle form of the Greek verb pipto.
 Pipto means “to fall” and since the word is a perfect participle, we should understand that the star “had already fallen and remained fallen.”
 That is, the star fell and remained fallen.
 This strongly indicates that this is a reference to Satan, who had already fallen according to Ezekiel 28:12-16 and Luke 10:18.
-He was thrown out of heaven and no longer was allowed to live in heaven.
+In Luke 10:18 Jesus said that He had seen Satan fall from heaven.
+He was thrown out of heaven and was no longer allowed to remain in heaven.
 Therefore, the star in Revelation 9:1-2 refers to Satan and the angel in Revelation 20:1-3 is a holy angel.

 Some believe that the star is not Satan but another fallen angel or demon.
-If so, why would the key be given to one of Satan’s followers and not Satan himself?
+If so, why would the key be given to one of Satan’s followers?
 While it appears in Revelation 9:11 that the angel of the abyss, a fallen angel, who is called Abaddon or Apollyn is the leader of the evil angels or demons imprisoned in the abyss, it is a big jump to conclude that the star is also another lead fallen angel.

 Therefore, we conclude that the star in Revelation 9:1-2 is Satan.
 He is allowed to open the abyss and the holy angel in Revelation 20:1-3 throws Satan into the abyss.